and its use in a balanced antenna configuration

 ™ 'Smartuner' is a registered trademark of SGC Inc.

-a wire antenna against an earth stake, the reason being that
+attempt to drive a wire antenna against an earth stake, the reason

 parasitic ground plane.